The Best Cycling Energy Gels and Chews, Reviewed

 Because they’re split into 3 segments, you can manage your calorie intake and chew away slowly throughout your ride.
 The package is easy to open, so you can enjoy it on the fly.

 Each bar has 24 grams of carbohydrates, and you’ll be surprised by how good they taste; they’re a real treat.
-They’re made from primarily organic ingredients, and you have flavours like black cherry and margarita to enjoy.
+They’re made from primarily organic ingredients, and you have flavors like black cherry and margarita to enjoy.

 Like any other chew or cycling energy gel, be sure to follow up with a swig of water.